Topics range from reviews of various solutions to programming and helpful how-tos

 The VSCodium project exists so that you don’t have to download+build from source.
 This project includes special build scripts that clone Microsoft’s vscode repo, run the build commands, and upload the resulting binaries for you to GitHub releases.
 These binaries are licensed under the MIT license.
 Telemetry is disabled.

-The Hitchhiker’s Guide to Python! by Kenneth Reitz & Tanya Schlusser
+📚 The Hitchhiker’s Guide to Python!
+Authors: Kenneth Reitz and Tanya Schlusser

-This handcrafted guide exists to provide both novice and expert Python developers a best practice handbook to the installation, configuration, and usage of Python on a daily basis.
+This handcrafted guide exists to provide both novice and expert Python developers a best practice handbook for the installation, configuration, and usage of Python on a daily basis.